avelka/blog/src/posts/handling-clean-svg-import.md

  <svg xmlns="http://www.w3.org/2000/svg">...</svg>
 ```

 SVG is a namespaced XML format.
-This is a important part of the root element, as it defined what will be possible to do within it.
+This is an important part of the root element, as it define what will be possible to do within it.
 The bare minimum namespace you should have is the SVG namespace itself.
 Just like HTML `doctype`, this namespace allow the interpretor to know how the syntax should be interpreted.
 There is only one value for it at the moment, therefore it has been made *optional* for **inline SVG**.
 This is still *mandatory* when it is consumed another way, so I would recommend keeping it.
-If you really want too andyou are confident it will always be used inline, you can strip it and save a few bytes.
+If you really want too and you are confident it will always be used inline, you can strip it and save a few bytes.

 #### xlink

 SVG can do more than just static graphics so you may encounter other namespaces like **xlink**.
-It can be use to add hypertext feature inside the SVG itself or handle anything related to linking in general (like object reference).
-We now have the opportunity to observe the difference between namespace declaration and its usage.
+It can be use to add hypertext feature inside the SVG itself.

 ```svg
   <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <a xlink:href="https://google.com">google</a>
   </svg>
 ```
 As you can see in this example, we first declare the `xlink` namespace on the root element then we can use the prefixed attributes belonging to it.
-SVG2 deprecate the usage of the namespace but support may still be problematic: take your precaution in such case.
+SVG2 deprecate the usage of this specific namespace but support may still be problematic: take your precaution in such case.
 Chris Coyier mention it briefly in his ["On xlink:href being deprecated in SVG"](https://css-tricks.com/on-xlinkhref-being-deprecated-in-svg/) article.

 #### xml-events and others

 XML being extensible (eXtensible Markup Language), you may encounter a large variety of exotic namespace in your journey.
-I will only mention a last one since it has a lot to do with interaction: `xml-events` and you may find [the spec](https://www.w3.org/TR/2004/WD-SVG12-20041027/xmlevents.html) useful.
+I will only mention a last one since it has a lot to do with interaction: `xml-events`.
+If you want to know more, you may find [the spec](https://www.w3.org/TR/2004/WD-SVG12-20041027/xmlevents.html) useful to start with.

 ### Useless elements

 #### Group tag `<g>`

 The `<g>` do not draw anything on the screen, but it is frequent to find it anyway.
-You could have various reason for this situation:
+You have various reason for this situation:

-- The designer could be organising her workspace by grouping related elements together, for selecting and manipulating them together more easily.
+- The designer could be organizing her workspace by grouping related elements together: it allow easier selection and manipulation.
-- The tag is used to host property shared by the children or to apply a transformation or a filter to a group of elements.
+- The tag is used to apply properties, a transformation or a filter to a group of children elements.

 Depending on the situation, you can either optimise or remove those elements.
-- The svg root tag can also host some heritable properties,
+- The SVG root tag can also host some heritable properties,
 - Maybe the grouped elements could be transformed in a single path elements
-- A `<g>` tag can also be used for animation or eventhandler at runtime, so it may make sens to keep them in there to make that simpler.
-You will probably attach a `class` or an `id` to it then.
+- A `<g>` tag can also be used for animation or event-handler at runtime, so it may be smart to keep them in there to make that simpler.
+In such case, you will probably attach a `class` or an `id` to it.

 ### Ignored attributes

-Some artefacts may be left over by the app or a fellow developer moving fragments around.
+Some artefact may be left over by the app or a fellow developer moving fragments around.
-Lets have a look at the following elements:
+Let's have a look at the following elements:

 <div style="display: flex; flex-flow: raw wrap; gap: 1rem; justify-content: center;">
 <svg xmlns="http://www.w3.org/2000/svg" width="60" height="60" viewBox="0 0 20 20" fill="currentColor">